Theory: Initial Conditions

 which allow for the derivation of analytical expressions of the ionization probability and other quantities.

-The initial position $\rr_0$ in SFA-SPANE, is given by
+The initial position $\rr_0$ in SFA-SPANE is given by

 \[\begin{equation} \rr_0^{\rm{SFA-SPANE}} = \Im \int_0^{\ti} \AA(\tr+\ii\tau) \dd\tau = - \frac{\FF}{2} \frac{\kt^2+\kappa^2}{F^2-\kk_0\cdot\FF'}. \end{equation}\]

-The $\Im S_{\pp,\rm{tun}}$ term, which is related to the ionization probability, in the SFA-SPANE, is
+The $\Im S_{\pp,\rm{tun}}$ term, which is related to the ionization probability, within the context of SFA-SPANE, is expressed as

 \[\begin{equation} \begin{aligned} \Im S_{\pp,\rm{tun}} &\approx \Im \!\! \int_{\tr}^{\ts} \!\!\!\! \dd\tau \left\{ \frac12 \left[ \pp + \AA(\tr) - \ii\ti\FF(\tr) + \frac12 \ti^2 \FF'(\tr) \right]^2 \!\!\! + \Ip \right\} \\ &\approx \left[ \Ip+\frac12 k^2(\tr) \right]\ti - [F^2(\tr)-\kk(\tr)\cdot\FF'(\tr)]\frac{\ti^3}{6} \\ &= \frac13 \frac{(k^2+\kappa^2)^{3/2}}{\sqrt{F^2-\kk_0\cdot\FF'}}. \end{aligned} \end{equation}\]